-Situated on a key parcel at the south end of campus, the Hornet Commons development at Sacramento State brings a new typology to the University’s housing offerings while defining an important campus gateway.
+Situated on a key parcel at the south end of campus, the Hornet Commons development at Sacramento State brings a new typology to the university’s housing offerings while defining an important campus gateway.
 The project seeks to reconcile the various issues present on site and across the campus.
 At its core, the project creates an accessible and connected community that frames and defines various outdoor spaces to engage, gather, study, and play.
-Through simple and smart architectural strategies, space is discovered and defined to support the student spirit and collaborate in their success.
+Through simple and smart architectural strategies, space is discovered and defined to support the student spirit and to collaborate in their success.

 At the campus scale, the project reinforces and amplifies existing connections and creates a new hub of activity by integrating itself into the surrounding neighborhoods.
-This link, a “Village in the Green”, provides a strong precedent for future campus housing
+This link, a “village in the green,” provides a strong precedent for future campus housing.